-A minor modification may not change custody of the child unless one parent or custodian is moving with the child.
+A minor modification may not change custody unless one parent or custodian is moving with the child.

 I do not want to change the order, but I am having other problems with the other parent/custodian.
 What can I do?

 If you are happy with the current order, but the other parent has not been following it, or if you need the terms of the current order clarified, file for contempt or clarification, not for modification.
 If you just want to change the amount of child support a parent pays, file a separate action called "Modification of Child Support."
-For more information, ask for the Changing Your Child Support Court Order publication from CLEAR by calling 1-888-201-1014.
-Or download it from www.washingtonlawhelp.org.
+Our publication called Changing Your Child Support Court Order publication has more information.

 If a court has never signed a final Parenting Plan, you need to start a different kind of action to get one.
-For more information, ask for the Parenting Plans (court orders about child custody) publication from CLEAR by calling 1-888-201-1014.
-Or download it from www.washingtonlawhelp.org.
+Our publication called Parenting Plans has more information.

-You can find some law about modifying a Parenting Plan at most public libraries or online at http://apps.leg.wa.gov/RCW/default.aspx.
+You can find some of the law about modifying a Parenting Plan at most public libraries or online at http://apps.leg.wa.gov/RCW/default.aspx.
 Some of the law is set out in the Revised Code of Washington (RCW) 26.09.260 and other parts of RCW 26.09.
 Some law about modifications comes from cases decided by courts.
 Ask your public library's reference section about how to find court cases.
-If you do not have enough money to hire a lawyer for your whole case, some lawyers might be able to help you with some parts of your case for less pay.
+If you cannot afford to hire a lawyer for your whole case, some lawyers might be able to help you with some parts of your case for less pay.
 Example: You may hire a lawyer to research an issue for you, or to check over legal papers you have filled out.